SO

 Seasonal

-Shaved ice dessert with sweet red beans, condensed milk, and various toppings like fruit and rice cakes.
-A popular summer treat.
+Shaved ice dessert with sweet red beans, condensed milk, and various toppings like fruit, rice cakes, ice cream, and cereal.
+A popular summer treat that has evolved into gourmet versions with matcha, injeolmi (rice cake), and seasonal fruits.
+December 2025 sees year-round popularity.

 송편 (Songpyeon)